stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ## Register Your Application with Stormpath

 Before you can store user accounts you'll need to have an `Application` and `Directory` in Stormpath.
-An application is just Stormpath’s term for a project and a Directory is a collection of unique user accounts.
+An Application is just Stormpath’s term for a project, and a Directory is a collection of unique user accounts.

-Applications and Directories are decoupled so that you can share Directories across your Applications.
+Applications and Directories are decoupled, so you can share Directories across your Applications.
+This is useful for more complex authentication scenarios (*like single sign on*).

 You can create an Application and Directory at once like so: